009Kings/beeFree/README.md

 ![Im-im-IMPERMANENCE](https://raw.githubusercontent.com/009kings/beeFree/master/assets/deadBee.png)
 You don't get to see this art aspect much, it's more of a horrific artistic treat for when you get to see the be fall.

 And finally, to make me feel better about how horrific the natural world is, I drew some lovely, serene mountains and put on Bob Ross.
+I added another layer of Parallax and realised another area wherin I could refactor.

 ## Technology Used: